 An arbitration lawyer will help you get your dispute settled out of court.
 Your arbitration lawyer will help you and the other party choose an arbitrator, someone that will act as a neutral third party judge to hear the case and then render a final decision that is legally binding.
 An arbitration lawyer will make sure that you've prepared the right evidence for your case so that you can take advantage of a process that is more flexible, saves time, and is less expensive than court litigation.

-Avvo has over 11,865 in-depth profiles on attorneys specializing in Arbitration matters.
+Avvo has over 14,708 in-depth profiles on attorneys who handle Arbitration matters.
 We highlight the most important factors so you can select the right attorney for your needs.

 Client Rating | Avvo helps you choose the right lawyer by providing reviews of attorneys written by actual clients, helping you make the most informed choices for your future legal decisions.